 Remember where you parked your car and more, from Home screen

-These are some of my favorite 3D Touch shortcuts in iOS 9.
-Pressing Maps’ Home screen icon lightly brings up a shortcut menu with the following options: Directions Home, Mark My Location, Send My Location and Search Nearby.
+These are some of my favorite 3D Touch shortcuts in iOS 10.
+Pressing Maps’ Home screen icon lightly brings up a shortcut menu with the following options: Directions to frequent destinations, Mark My Location, Send My Location and Search Nearby.

 This will drop a pin in Maps so you can later tell Maps to guide you there should you happen to forget where your parked the car.
 Simply press the pin lightly in Maps and choose Directions for turn-by-turn directions.